 To ensure that everyone is able to attend (and for less impact on the environment and the wallet), we organize a carpool that leaves from Denver at 10am on Thursday morning.
 With good traffic, the trip takes 2 hours, and detailed driving directions are provided for everyone.

-- Other transportation options are “Home James” van service www.homejamestransportation.com which leaves Denver International Airport at 10am and arrives at Shadowcliff around 4pm (cost $85 one-way).
+Other transportation options are “Home James” van service www.homejamestransportation.com which leaves Denver International Airport at 10am and arrives at Shadowcliff around 4pm (cost $95 one-way).
 If arranged ahead of time, it should be possible to find space in a car returning to Denver on Sunday.
-In addition, Greyhound leaves downtown Denver at 11am and arrives in Granby around 1pm (and transportation to Grand Lake can be arranged from there): www.greyhound.com.
-Amtrak also serves Granby once a day: www.amtrak.com.
+In addition, Greyhound leaves downtown Denver at 9:45am and arrives in Granby around 11:45am (and transportation to Grand Lake can be arranged from there): www.greyhound.com. ($15.50 o/w) Amtrak leaves Denver at 8:05am and arrives Granby at 10:37am: www.amtrak.com. ($23 o/w)

 The Shadowcliff Lodge is an historic, rustic, & beautiful alpine lodge bordering Rocky Mountain National Park, Arapaho Forest, Indian Peaks Wilderness Area, and the roaring North Inlet Stream.
 Perched on a cliff overlooking Grand Lake Village and the Colorado “Great Lakes” area, Shadowcliff guests are treated to the magnificent grandeur of the majestic Colorado Rocky Mountains.
 It was built over a 40 year period by more than 200 volunteers from 30 different countries, on land that is sacred to the Native American community.